garrlicbread/Music-Clustering/README.md

 The text output is as follows:

-<mark>The model has been trained and anomalies have been identified.
+*The model has been trained and anomalies have been identified.
 A random number of samples have been extracted from all 600 predictions.

 Here are a couple of anomaly songs that are low on danceability but high on energy: